 What is Computerized Manufacturing and Machining?

-Computerized Manufacturing & Machining graduates can also become toolmakers who produce various jigs, fixtures, punches and dies, models or other specialized tooling and machines.
+Graduates can also become toolmakers who produce various jigs, fixtures, punches and dies, models or other specialized tooling and machines.
 In Kentucky and across the nation, there is an unmet need for trained machinists and technicians in the new and constantly changing advanced manufacturing industry.
 There are machinists, including CNC programmers and toolmakers, employed in virtually every city and town.

 What are my career options?

-- CNC Operator - Undergraduate certificate
+- CNC Operator I

-- Machine Tool Operator II - Undergraduate certificate
+- Machine Tool Operator II

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.

 WORKFORCE TRAINING – Jefferson Community and Technical College works closely with area business and industry to provide specific, customized education and training.
 We are approved by the state for apprentice programs for Journeyman.